Propertydo.com Logo

 1031 Tax Deferred Exchange

 An important IRS rule in the U.S. allowing property owners to avoid paying capital gains taxes if they sell their investment property to buy another like-kind property.
-The rule will apply only if the real estate owner meets certain requirement such as using the property for investment purposes and completing the deal within certain time limits.
+This rule only applies only if certain requirements are met - such as using the property for investment purposes and closing the sale within certain time limits.

 Agent

-Thie real estate jargon refers to the 3rd party person who represents a seller, a buyer (or both) in the sale or purchase of real estate.
+Real estate jargon definition: This refers to the third party person who represents a seller, a buyer (or both) in the sale or purchase of real estate.

 Appraisal

-Every non-owner financed mortgages will require an appraisal and is generally paid for by the buyer.
+Every non-owner financed mortgage will require an appraisal and it is paid for by the buyer in general.

 Assessment

-This real estate lingo refers to the value of a property as calculated by the local tax laws.
-This assessment is then used to determine the amount of property taxes the property owner owes.
+Real estate lingo explained: This refers to the value of a property as calculated by the local tax laws.
+This assessment is then used to determine the amount of property taxes owed by the owner.

 Comparable Market Analysis CMA

 A comparable market analysis is a comparison of the prices of similar houses in the same geographic area.
-A buyer or seller can use a CMA to help determine the true value of a property.
-CMA is more reliable and accurate than simply looking to see what other home sellers are asking for their properties.
+A buyer or seller can perform a CMA to help determine the value of a property.

 Closing

-This property terminology refers to the process where the deed of the property is formally transferred from the seller to the buyer.
-Closing also finalises all aspects of the mortgage of the property.
+This refers to the process where the deed of the property is formally transferred from the seller to the buyer.
+Closing also finalizes the mortgage of the property.

 Closing Costs

 These are the additional costs incurred at the time of closing.
-Closing costs can include loan origination fees, discount points, recording fees, pre-paids and lawyer fees.
+Closing costs can include loan origination fees, discount points, recording fees, pre-payments and lawyer fees.
 Do note that down payment is not considered as a closing cost.
-Closing costs usually add to 3 to 5% of the selling price of the property
+Closing costs typical add to 3 to 5% of the final selling price of the property

 Contingencies

-Contingencies are real estate lingo for the conditions written into real estate offers and contracts to prevent a buyer from being forced to buy a property that is unsatisfactory - either structurally or financially.
+Contingencies are conditions worded into real estate offers to prevent a buyer from being forced to buy a property that is unsatisfactory - either structurally or financially.

-One most common example of this real estate lingo is "This offer is subject to the buyer's obtaining adequate financing."
-This means that the buyer does not have to buy the property if he is not able to obtain a bank loan or financing within a fixed period of time.
+Translating real estate jargon: A common example of contingencies is "This offer is subject to the buyer's obtaining adequate financing."
+This means that the buyer does not have to buy the property if he or she is not able to obtain a property mortgage or loan within a fixed period of time.

 Deed